sashakolpakov/pyknotid/README.md

 ## Contact

 Questions or comments are welcome.
-Please email alexander.taylor@bristol.ac.uk or open an issue on GitHub.
+Please do not hesitate to open an issue or pull request on GitHub.

 ## Links